As a marketer, it’s very important for you to stay at the top of the competition, and keep abreast of the latest marketing automation trends.

 All you have to do is to read this list and think about how you can leverage these trends into your 2021 marketing strategy.

 The sooner you adopt these trends according to your marketing strategy, the more advantage you’ll have on your competitors.

-Top 7 Marketing Automation Trends
+Top 5 Marketing Automation Trends

-1. Marketers will focus on giving their customers an omnichannel experience
+1. Giving customers an omnichannel experience

 - Do a Google search and arrive at your website.